DmytroVasin/bomber/README.md

     * For Windows: `docker run -d -it --name bomber_dev.server --restart=always -p 3001:3000 -v C:/opt/bomber:/mnt/bomber -w /mnt/bomber bomber:1.0.dev`
     * For Linux: `docker run -d -it --name bomber_dev.server --restart=always -p 3001:3000 -v /opt/bomber:/mnt/bomber -w /mnt/bomber bomber:1.0.dev`
 4. Check out the game at [http://localhost:3001](http://localhost:3001)
+5. On any changes in the code, you have to restart the docker container to test yours updates.
 5. Enjoy!

 ## Notes: